turingschool/backend-curriculum-site/module2/projects/blogger.md

 $ bin/rails generate controller articles
 ```

+Remember, models are singular (e.g., Article), and controllers are plural (e.g.,
+articles).

 The output shows that the generator created several files/folders for you:

 * `app/controllers/articles_controller.rb` : The controller file itself